- 30 minute appointment

 • Large and small intestine

-Undertaking an abdominal ultrasound can help to identify the problems that are occurring in any of these organs and help to detect problems such as abdominal pain, abdominal aortic aneurysm, abdominal growth including tumours, cancer, gallstones, hernia, kidney stones, liver disease and pyloric stenosis.
+Undertaking an abdominal ultrasound scan can help to identify the problems that are occurring in any of these organs and help to detect problems such as abdominal pain, abdominal aortic aneurysm, abdominal growth including tumours, cancer, gallstones, hernia, kidney stones, liver disease and pyloric stenosis.

 The procedure of an abdominal scan